mlochbaum/BQN/doc/rank.md

         ⟨  a      ,     »a     ,    »˘a ⟩

 What's it mean for Nudge to shift the "entire table"?
-The block above shows that is shifts downward, but what's really happening is that Nudge treats `𝕩` as a collection of major cells—its rows—and shifts these.
+The block above shows that it shifts downward, but what's really happening is that Nudge treats `𝕩` as a collection of major cells—its rows—and shifts these.
 So it adds an entire row and moves the rest of the rows downwards.
 Nudge Cells appears similar, but it's acting independently on each row, and the values that it moves around are major cells of the row, that is, rank-0 units.

-Here's an example showing how Cells can be used to shift each row independently, even though it's not possible to shift columns like this (in fact the best way to would be to [transpose](transpose.md) in order to work on rows).
+Here's an example showing how Cells can be used to shift each row independently, even though it's not possible to shift columns like this (in fact the best way to do that would be to [transpose](transpose.md) in order to work on rows).
 It uses the not-yet-introduced dyadic form of Cells, so you might want to come back to it after reading the next section.

         (↑"∘∘") ⊑⊸»˘ a